How I Answer Marketing Questions

 There are many ways to answer marketing questions.
 The right approach depends on:

-• What you’re trying to learn
+What you’re trying to learn

-• Who you need to learn it from
+Who you need to learn from it

-• How statistically confident you need to be in the answer
+How statistically confident you need to be in the answer

 I use a range of research approaches and methodologies to uncover data-driven answers, then apply the right methodologies within each approach to get to the truth.